Niaz Morshed (Dhaka cricketer)

 Neaz Morshed Nahid is a first-class and List A cricketer from Bangladesh.
 A right-arm fast-medium bowler, he is sometimes referred to on scoresheets by his nickname Nahid and played for Dhaka Division in 2004/05.
 He took 3 for 23 against Rajshahi Division in one of his two first-class games and 4 for 24 against Khulna Division in a limited overs match.
+He also went toe-to-toe against Virat Kohli in the ICC Cricket World Cup 2011.